girishji/search-complete.vim/README.md

 # search-complete.vim

-Async search mode completion with popup menu for Vim.
-Once you start using it you'll not want to go back.
+Async search mode autocompletion for Vim.
+Target words to search for with fewer keystrokes.
+Preview searchable words in a popup.
+Search multiple words even across line boundary.
+Unobtrusive and does not interfere with Vim's idioms.

 - Search using `/` or `?`.
 - `<Tab>` and `<Shift-tab>` will select menu items.